Toxic Mold Symptoms: The Complete Checklist from 6 Mold Doctors

 Leading environmental health researchers estimate 10 million Americans have some degree of mold toxicity.
 The average US home has a HERTSMI-2 score of about 30.
 A safe score is below 11.
 Most homes in America would fail a mold doctor's clearance test.

 The hallmark of CIRS is that it is multi-system.
-If you only have a runny nose, that is probably an allergy.
+If you only have a runny nose, that is probably a mold allergy.
 If you have fatigue plus brain fog plus gut problems plus joint pain plus sinus issues, and they all started around the same time or after a water damage event, that pattern points to CIRS.

 MCAS: the mast cell connection to mold